kevmo/product-roadmap/README.md

  3. A/B testing (Optimizely)

-Employee Costs - salaries.
-Can divide
-CTO - $120k budget.
-May be able to get a do-gooder for less, but you’re playing with fire there.
-Developer - 120k budget.
-May be able to get a do-gooder for less, but you’re playing with fire there.
-UX/UI Designer  - design firm or freelancer for around $15-30k.
-May play dev role and QA role.
-QA Engineer or specialist - $40K TO $80K.
-Possible to forgo this if non-technical employees willing to be thorough and CTO trains and harders processes.
-[I can get by without if I do this - go to training for a day]

-A lot of bugs from one developer.

 **Two developers, get design firm I work with hard for a couple of weeks to get high fidelity mockups.
 Take a couple of weeks.** This is very important.

-Have CTO/Developer, build 1 to 3 months.
-Will cut a lot of corners.

-A combination of CTO and dev for a couple months.